Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 Intro to India’s Interior Design Boom

-In recent years, India’s booming economy has sparked an interest in a touch-up, not unlike the sudden urge to renovate your apartment after bingeing a design show although ignoring the stack of bills beside you.
+In recent years, India’s booming economy has sparked an interest in a touch-up, not unlike the sudden urge to renovate your apartment after bingeing a design show while ignoring the stack of bills beside you.
 Across suburbs and megapolises from Mumbai to Unnao, interior design is experiencing its own revolution.
 The spirited blend of tradition and modernity, an spirit that echoes the very streets of New Delhi, is at the core of this kinetic industry.

 Current Trends in Indian Interior Design